 Once you arrive in Zermatt, spend the rest of the day strolling through this little town and enjoy the sight of the mighty Matterhorn.
 Provided it’s not veiled in clouds.

-Zermatt is all about mountains and the outdoors.
-If you’ve come to Switzerland for our spectacular mountain views, you’re going to love it here.
+Zermatt is all about mountain scenery and nature.
+If you came to Switzerland for the spectacular mountain views, you’re going to love it here.

-Several hikes and walks of all difficulty levels take you places you didn’t even know existed.
-Like for instance the popular Zermatt five-lakes trail, which takes 2.5 hours to complete.
-It leads past five crystal clear mountain lakes with breathtaking views of the Matterhorn.
+There are numerous hikes and walks of all difficulty levels that will take you to places you didn’t even know existed.
+For example, the popular Zermatt 5-Lakes Walk takes about 2.5 hours and passes five crystal-clear mountain lakes, providing stunning views of the Matterhorn along the way.

-In case you’d rather skip the hiking altogether and see some mountains the easy way, we recommend heading up to Gornergrat.
-After a ridiculously steep train ride, you’ll find yourself at an altitude of 3089 metres (10.135 feet) above sea level.
-Right in front of the Gorner Glacier and the Matterhorn.
+If you'd rather skip the hike and see the mountains the easy way, we recommend taking the train up to Gornergrat.
+After an incredibly steep train ride, you’ll find yourself at an altitude of 3,089 m above sea level, right in front of the Gorner Glacier and the Matterhorn.
+Don’t be surprised if you find yourself out of breath climbing the stairs to the viewpoint—that’s not just you, it’s the thin air.

 There’s certainly more than one day’s worth of things to do and see in Zermatt.
 Which means today is the perfect time to tick off anything you didn’t get round to yesterday.